ghepesdoru/bookwormFTP/README.md

     c, err := Client.NewIPv4("URL")

-    /* Set the client account data */
+    /* Set the client account data */ c.Account("Account_information_string")

-    /* Set the client realm */
+    /* Set the client realm (this has to be set before login in or a
+     * reinitialization will be required) */

-    /* Use non url embedded credentials
+    /* Use non url embedded credentials example
      * (Credentials "github.com/ghepesdoru/bookwormFTP/core/credentials")
      */
     credentials, err := Credentials.NewCredentials("username", "password")